facetframer/orgnav/README.md

 * Look at the ancestors this task with `M-a`
 * Find an interesting ancestor and look at all its descendents with `M-.`

-To get a summary for how to use this library, run `M-x bho-search-root` and press `TAB` for a list of keybindings.
+To get a summary for how to use this library, run `M-x orgnav-search-root` and press `TAB` for a list of keybindings.
 Using these keybindings is very much encouraged.

-Running `M-x bho<TAB>` for a list of function is advised: functions without `--`s them are public functions that you might like to call.
+Running `M-x orgnav<TAB>` for a list of function is advised: functions without `--`s them are public functions that you might like to call.

 ## Installing